 Using a healthy eating plan will help your blood glucose stay in your target range.
 The plan will help you know which foods to eat, how much to eat, and when to eat.
 Food choices, amounts, and timing are all important in keeping your blood glucose levels in your target range.

-Read more in What I need to know about Eating and Diabetes
+More information is provided in the NIDDK health topic, What I need to know about Eating and Diabetes.

 Physical activity can help you reach your blood glucose targets.
 Talk with your doctor about the type of activity that is best for you.
 If you are already active, tell your doctor what you do.
 Being physically active will also help lower your chances of having type 2 diabetes—and its problems—in the future.
 Now is the time to develop good habits for you and your baby.